tthoma24/resume/README.md

 *   Responsible for creation, deletion, and modification of LDAP and SaaS user accounts and associated permissions.

 *   Assist Cloud Architect by triaging issues with cloud compute applications and services.
-Escalated as appropriate.
+Escalate as appropriate.

-*   Work with other IT team members to execute projects involving moving services to new servers, email migration, physical office move, server security and HITRUST certification effort.
+*   Work with other IT team members to execute projects including moving services to new servers, email migration, physical office move, server security and HITRUST certification effort.

 *   Recent experience with Agile and Scrum methodologies.